-The table below details the firm aircraft delivery schedule at March 31, 2013 and March 31, 2012 for the Company pursuant to the 2005 and 2013 Boeing contracts.
+The table below details the firm aircraft delivery schedule at March 31, 2014 and March 31, 2013 for the Company pursuant to the 2013 Boeing contracts.

-Aircraft Delivered at March 31, 2013 Firm Aircraft Deliveries Fiscal 2014/ 2015 Total "Firm" Aircraft Basic price per aircraft (U.S.\$ million) Firm Aircraft Deliveries Fiscal 2013- 2014 at March 31, 2012
+Aircraft Delivered at March 31, 2014 Firm Aircraft Deliveries Fiscal 2014/ 2015 Firm Aircraft Deliveries Post Fiscal 2014/2015 Total "Firm" Aircraft Basic price per aircraft (U.S.\$ million) Firm Aircraft Deliveries Fiscal 2013- 2014 at March 31, 2013

-2005 Contract 245 - 245 51.0 15

-2013 Contract 175 78.0
+2013 Contract 0 11 164 175 78.0

-Total 245 420 15
+Total 0 11 164 175

-The "Basic Price" (equivalent to a standard list price for an aircraft of this type) for each aircraft governed by the 2005 Boeing contract will be increased by (a) an estimated U.S.\$900,000 per aircraft for certain "buyer furnished" equipment the Company has asked Boeing to purchase and install on each of the aircraft, and (b) an "Escalation Factor" designed to increase the Basic Price, as defined in the purchase agreement, of any individual aircraft by applying a formula which reflects increases in the published U.S. Employment Cost and Producer Price indices between the time the Basic Price was set and the period of six months prior to the delivery of such aircraft.
+The "Basic Price" (equivalent to a standard list price for an aircraft of this type) for each aircraft governed by the 2013 Boeing contract will be increased by (a) an estimated U.S.\$2.9 million per aircraft for certain "buyer furnished" equipment the Company has asked Boeing to purchase and install on each of the aircraft, and (b) an "Escalation Factor" designed to increase the Basic Price, as defined in the purchase agreement, of any individual aircraft by applying a formula which reflects increases in the published U.S. Employment Cost and Producer Price indices between the time the Basic Price was set and the period of 18 to 24 months prior to the delivery of such aircraft.

-Boeing has granted Ryanair certain price concessions with regard to the Boeing 737-800 "next generation" aircraft.
-These take the form of credit memoranda to the Company for the amount of such concessions, which the Company may apply toward the purchase of goods and services from Boeing or toward certain payments, in respect of the purchase of the aircraft under the various Boeing contracts.
+Boeing has granted Ryanair certain price concessions with regard to the Boeing 737-800 "next generation" aircraft as part of the Boeing 2013 Contract.
+These take the form of credit memoranda to the Company for the amount of such concessions, which the Company may apply toward the purchase of goods and services from Boeing or toward certain payments, other than advance payments, in respect of the purchase of the aircraft under the various Boeing contracts.

 Boeing and CFMI (the manufacturer of the engines to be fitted on the purchased aircraft) have also agreed to give the Company certain allowances in addition to providing other goods and services to the Company on concessionary terms.
 These credit memoranda and allowances will effectively reduce the price of each aircraft to the Company.
-As a result, the effective price of each aircraft will be significantly below the Basic Price mentioned above.
-At March 31, 2013, the total potential commitment to acquire all 175 "firm" aircraft, not taking such increases and decreases into account, will be approximately U.S. \$14.2 billion.
-At March 31, 2012, the total potential commitment was U.S. \$0.8 billion to acquire all 15 "firm" aircraft).
+As a result, the effective price of each aircraft (the purchase price of the new aircraft net of discounts received from Boeing) will be significantly below the Basic Price mentioned above.
+At March 31, 2014, the total potential commitment to acquire all 175 "firm" aircraft, not taking such increases and decreases into account, will be approximately U.S. \$13.8 billion.
+At March 31, 2013, the total potential commitment was U.S. \$13.8 billion to acquire all 175 "firm" aircraft.